QUaServer/QUaServer/README.md

 qDebug() << listSuppliers.first()->displayName();
 ```

-Note that when an *QUaNode* derived instance is deleted, all its references are removed as well from all nodes in the address space.
+Note that when a *QUaNode* derived instance is deleted, all its references are removed.

 ### References Example